 Today we drive to Peja and Gjakova where we visit the Peja Patriarchate and Decani Monastery before returning to Prizren.
-Prizen is one of the most scenic towns of the Balkans, with a magnificent setting on the slopes of the Sar Mountains and the former capital of old, historic Serbia.
-The municipality of Prizren is still the most culturally and ethnically heterogeneous area of Kosovo, retaining communities of Bosniaks, Turks, and Romani in addition to the majority Kosovo Albanian population which also live in Prizren.
-We learn about the recent turbulent history and enjoy views of the fortress, stonge bridges, minarets and mosques.
+Prizen is one of the most scenic towns of the Balkans with a magnificent setting on the slopes of the Sar Mountains, and the former capital of historic Serbia.
+The municipality of Prizen is still the most culturally and ethnically heterogeneous area of Kosovo, retaining vibrant communities of Bosniaks, Turks, and Romani, in addition to the majority Kosovo Albanian population.
+This afternoon is free to enjoy this very secluded part of the Balkans.

 Day 12: Valbona National Park

-This morning we have a very early start to the day as we board a small ship for our cruise to Koman along the Drin River.
+This morning we board our small ship/ferry, cruising to Koman along the Drin River.
 This is one of the most magnificent river valleys of the Balkans, a real 'must see' rivalling the famous "three gorges" of China.
-Upon our arrival in Loman, we will board our bus and drive to Shkodra, located on the southernmost shore of beautiful Lake Shkoder in northwestern Albania.
+Upon our arrival in Koman, we board our bus and drive to Shkodra, located on the southernmost shore of beautiful Lake Shkodra in northwestern Albania.
 It is one of the oldest and most historic towns in Albania.
 It is a vibrant and important cultural and economic center and has a pulsating street life.
 Many visitors feel that Shkodra is the soul of Albania.
 The most attractive quarters of the city are commonly called the Pjaca.
-We stop quickly to take a photo of Mother Teresa's Memorial statue before visiting the Shkodra Cathedral.
+We stop quickly to take a photo of Mother Teresa's memorial statue before visiting the Shkodra Cathedral.
 At sunset we visit nearby Rozafa Castle, which rises imposingly on a rocky hill, 130 meters above the sea, surrounded by the Bojana and Drin Rivers.
 This is one of the largest and most impressive fortresses of the entire region, dating back to the Illyrian times.
 Here we learn about local legends, explore the ruins and enjoy beautiful views over the rugged landscapes.

 Day 15: Tirana Sightseeing

-Day 20: Day in Corfu
+Day 18: Day in Corfu (Kerkyra)

-Day 22: Depart Tirana
+Day 22: Depart Tirana, Albania

-Today we say good bye to our new friends and the wonderful adventure we had as we transfer to the airport for our onward journey.
+Today we say goodbye to our new friends and the wonderful adventure we had as we transfer to the airport for our onward journey.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide